Q: How to fix outlook not responding?

 Microsoft Outlook belongs to the class of software referred to as ''Email Clients''.
 These classes of software are programmable email tools that are installed on your computer to send and receive emails.
 This is in contrast to ''Webmail'' which only allows users to access emails via web browsers.
 Microsoft Outlook is certainly one of the most flexible 'Email Client'' tools available today and this might understandably be the reason why organizations all over the world use it to manage their emails.

 Like any other software, Outlook is also susceptible to bugs and problems, and these problems when they occur are usually frustrating and in most cases stop you in your tracks.
-One of the most common problems that users often face is the "Outlook not responding" error.
+One of the most common problems that users often face is the "Outlook keeps not responding" error.
 This message is commonly displayed when Windows is not able to communicate quickly enough with a program running on your computer.
-Against this backdrop, a list of possible reasons that might cause Microsoft Outlook to stop responding has been detailed for you below.
+Against this backdrop, a list of possible reasons that might cause Microsoft Outlook freezing or Outlook not responding has been detailed for you below.

 - You have not installed the latest updates.